CurveDocs/curve-docs/docs/LLAMMA/amm.md

         ```

-### `bands_x`
+### `bands_x` (check this)
 !!! description "`AMM.bands_x(arg0: uint256) -> uint256:`"

     Getter for the amount of x (= coin, which is being borrowed) deposited in band n (`uint256`).
-X represents the token which is being borrowed, meaning that all bands blow the active one will be full in token x as they have been soft-liquidated and the collateral was sold into the collateral token.
+X represents the token which is being borrowed, meaning that all bands below the active one will be full in token x as they have been soft-liquidated and the collateral was sold into the collateral token.
 The currently active band is the only band which includes coin x and coin y (thats the band which is in soft liquidation atm).

     Returns: amount (`uint256`) of coin x deposited in band n.